 Importance of achievement

-The biomedical sciences department at Missouri State offers highly motivated, exceptional students in a science-based undergraduate program the opportunity to begin earning credit toward a Master of Science in Cell and Molecular Biology.
+The Biomedical Sciences Department at Missouri State University offers highly motivated, exceptional students in a science-based undergraduate program the opportunity to begin earning credit toward a Master of Science in Cell and Molecular Biology (MSCMB).

 The accelerated master’s program requires a combination of undergraduate and graduate courses.
-You can apply to the accelerated master’s of cell and molecular biology program during your junior year.
-The accelerated program of study takes a mixture of 600-700 level courses and counts those toward both your undergraduate and graduate degree.
+You can apply to the MSCMB program during your junior year.
+The accelerated program of study takes a mixture of 600-700 level courses and counts those toward both your undergraduate and graduate degrees.

 Accelerated Master's Degree option